OpenTOSCA/container/docs/DeveloperGuide.md

 _Implementation project:_

-1. Create the project that contains the implementation as plug in project like it's described in 4.1.
+1. Create a project that contains the implementation as plug in project like it's described in 4.1.
    The project name should be "**org.openttosca.core.file.service.impl**" (Fig.4)
 2. Open the bundle manifest "**META.INF/MANIFEST.MF**" (relative to project root)
 3. In the appearing Eclipse bundle manifest editor go to the tab "**Dependencies**"